 BigCommerce reports that the eCommerce industry is rapidly growing at a rate of 23% year-over-year.
 Surprisingly, however, BigCommerce also says that 46% of the small businesses here in America still lack a website.

-As someone who has run a small business, I know that having an easily accessible website can be incredibly beneficial and make your company much more successful.
+As someone who has ran a small business, I know how having an easily accessible website can be quite advantageous and significantly increase the success of your company.

 In this day and age, word-of-mouth advertising and simple social media accounts aren’t enough, according to Marketingpros.
 You need an online presence that potential customers can find right away.
 Investing in a website is a must if you’re a small business trying to stay competitive.